David has over 15 years supervisory experience and has extensive knowledge in how to handle personnel issues across many areas.

 So are you being spied on by your boss?
 The short answer is:

 Of course your boss is watching everything you do.
 That is part of their job and it's completely normal.
-It's why they are your boss.
+It's why they are the boss.
 However, there are good and bad ways to be spied on, as well as reasons why it's important you should be monitored by your boss in the workplace.

 This article will cover:

 - Why you are being spied on.

 - How to deal with being spied on.

 - My own personal experiences with spying in the workplace.

 The amount of control you have over somebody if you can monitor internet activity is amazing.

 There are various ways you can be monitored by your boss—some obvious, some hidden.
 How do you know?